HumanSignal/label-studio/docs/source/guide/storage.md

 #### use_blob_urls

 Generate task data with URLs pointed to your bucket objects(for resources like jpg, mp3, etc).
-If not selected, bucket objects will be interpreted as tasksin Label Studio JSON format, one object per task.
+If not selected, bucket objects will be interpreted as tasks in Label Studio JSON format, one object per task.

 ## Google Cloud Storage